 You will be asked to select a PCP at the time of enrollment.
 Your selection is indicated on the enrollment form.
+If there is a particular specialist or hospital that you want to use, check first to be sure your PCP makes referrals to that specialist or uses that hospital.
 The name and office telephone number of your PCP is printed on your membership ID card.
 For the most current listing of participating physicians, visit EverythingEssence.com.